Student Athlete FAQs

 Q: What is the process by which varsity student-athletes are excused from class for athletic travel?

-A: Student-athletes are required to meet with the professor to discuss travel for the semester.
-Each student-athlete is provided a travel letter from the Academic Resource Center.
-This letter details the student-athlete’s travel schedule for the semester and requires the professor’s signature; the forms are to be returned to the Academic Resource Center.
-Students are asked to highlight the missed class(es) on the letter for each class missed in a course prior to the conversation with the professor.
+A: Varsity student-athletes are required to meet with the professor to discuss travel for the semester.
+Each student-athlete receives travel letters from their coach, detailing the semester’s schedule.
+The letter requires the professor’s signature; signed forms are returned to head coach.
 The professor has three options: they can accommodate all of the travel, some of the travel (with notations about conflicts to be resolved); or, none of the travel.
-In nearly all cases, the ARC is able to work with the professor, the student-athlete, and the coach to accommodate the specific needs of the course.
-In those cases the ARC cannot, attempts are made to find another class that meets the student’s academic requirements and delay the other course until the student is not in travel season.
-Each resolution is different, but the ARC is nearly always successful.
-No student-athlete is allowed to miss class for practice during the championship season unless it is within 24 hours of a competition.
+In nearly all cases, the Associate Director is able to collaborate with the professor, the student-athlete, and the coach to accommodate the specific needs of the course.
+Each resolution is different.
+All athletic time away from classes adheres to current NCAA rules and regulations.

 Q: What if there’s an exam during Varsity Athletic Travel?